isogeny-primes/isogeny-primes/README.md

 ### Where can I learn more about elliptic curves and other cool stuff?

 You can head over to the [L-functions and Modular Forms Database](https://lmfdb.org/), there you'll find loads of resources, data, and proper cool images.

+# Developers Guide

+## Project layout
+The directory layout is as follows

+    .
+    ├── gp_scripts          # scripts written in pari/gp
+    ├── helper_scripts      # scripts helping with starting sage
+    ├── magma_scripts       # magma scripts
+    ├── sage_code           # main python/sage source directory
+    │   └── data_files      # json files containing static data and chaches
+    └── tests
+        ├── fast_tests      # unittests - these test should be fast and match
+        │                   #             the sage_code file structure
+        └── slow_tests      # integrationtests - these tests take longer

+## Developer tools

+The most important developer tool is the Makefile.
+It contains several commands that help with development.

+The most important command are:

+    make valid
+    make valid_fast

+At least one of these should be run before pushing your code to github and creating a pull request.
+Both of these commands do the following things

+- Make sure all runtime and development dependencies are installed
+- Fix all code style issues using black
+- Run several code quality inspection tools
+- Run (a subset of) tests in the tests folder
+- Print a coverage report of tests that were run

+The main difference is that `make valid` runs all tests.
+While `make valid_fast` runs only unittests.

+Here are some other useful commands:

+Create a virtual environment that uses the python in sage as base intepreter:

+    make venv

+Install all development requirements as specified in the requirements.in and the requirements-dev.in files:

+    make pip-install-dev

+Run all tests:

+    make tests

+For the rest see the source code of the makefile itself.

+# Copyright

     ####  Copyright (C) 2021 Barinder Singh Banwait and Maarten Derickx